 Idea #2: Introduce New Projects

-Another way to promote professional development for employees is to allow them to work on projects outside of their usual role.
+Another way to promote professional growth and development for employees is to allow them to work on projects outside of their usual role.
 So if your product manager has shown interest in learning more about data science, give her the flexibility to explore and try on new hats!
 A few things to keep in mind:

 - Don’t make assumptions.
 Before assigning your employee a new task or project, make sure it’s something they want to work on.
 It’s easy to assume you know what’s best for your employees, but your intuition may not actually be correct.
 So have a conversation with them before making any executive decisions - otherwise, your well-intentioned actions may backfire.